rohan2129/Earthquake-and-Tsunami-analysis-with-Python-2001-2022-/README.md

-# Earthquake-and-Tsunami-analysis-with-Python-2001-2022-
+# Earthquake & Tsunami Analysis (2001-2022)
-Exploratory analysis of global earthquake and tsunami events (2001-2022) using Python and data visualization.
+📊 **Exploratory Data Analysis of Global Earthquake and Tsunami Events** This project analyzes global earthquake and tsunami events from **2001 to 2022**.
+Using Python and data visualization, it identifies trends, patterns, and tsunami-prone regions.